karmaniverous/jsonmap/README.md

 `JsonMap` decouples mapping structure from mapping logic... and drives that decoupling deep into the logic layer.

-The 'lib` object contains the remaining logic that CAN'T be decoupled, and can be used consistently across your application.
+The `lib` object contains the remaining logic that CAN'T be decoupled, and can be used consistently across your application.

-The `map` object is a PLAIN JSON OBJECT, which can easily be stored in a database yet does NOT express code as text and thus exposes a minimal threat surface.
+The `map` object is a [POJO](https://masteringjs.io/tutorials/fundamentals/pojo), which can easily be stored in a database yet does NOT express code as text and thus exposes a minimal threat surface.

 This allows you to transform application logic into structured configuration data and write more generic, flexible applications.